 - ReEstablish Richmond

 - The International Rescue Committee (IRC)

 - The Virginia Interfaith Center

 - Capital Area Immigrants' Rights Coalition

-- Adult Education Courses led by Prof. Sumi Kim and Rev. Hyunchan Bae at the Lord Jesus Korean Church in Bon Air
+- Adult Education Courses at the Mugungwha Korean School in Bon Air

 - Feel free to suggest others!

-- Once you identify prospective community partners, you should research their activities and consult with Dr. Marsh-Soloway and the Bonner Center to discuss how best to bring these interactions to life.
+- Once you identify prospective community partners, you should research their activities and consult with Dr. Soloway and the Bonner Center to discuss how best to bring these interactions to life.

-Working with these organizations will encourage you to activate language skills develop interpersonal communication skills, and build both linguistic and cultural sensitivies.
+Working with these organizations will encourage you to activate language skills develop interpersonal communication skills, and build both linguistic and cultural sensitivities.
 You and your community partners should endeavor to overcome problems, work toward your unique learning goals, and contribute to public discourses based on your experiences.
 You are encouraged to adapt assignments and interactions from the SDLAP into published papers, podcasts, articles, and even short films or digital storytelling projects.